Enter your letters. Find the valid words you can make — grouped by length.

 How the Anagram Solver Works

-Enter any set of letters and the solver checks every possible combination against a dictionary, returning all valid words you can form.
+Enter a set of letters and the solver checks combinations against a dictionary, returning valid words you can form.
 Results are grouped by word length — longer words at the top — so you can quickly spot your highest-scoring plays.

-Two-letter words are sourced from a built-in Scrabble word list that covers every standard valid two-letter word, including the obscure ones that trip up beginners (qi, za, xu, jo, and more).
-For three letters and longer, the solver queries a comprehensive word database and filters the results against your available letters.
+Two-letter and five-letter results come from built-in word lists that cover the full standard valid set, including the obscure two-letter Scrabble words that trip up beginners (qi, za, xu, jo, and more).
+For three, four, six, and seven-plus letter results, the solver queries the Datamuse word database and filters matches against your available letters.
+Datamuse covers most everyday English thoroughly, though a small number of low-frequency Scrabble-valid words may not appear at those lengths.

 Using the Anagram Solver for Scrabble

-Enter your seven-tile rack and the solver shows every word you can play, from two-letter hooks right up to bingos (seven-letter words that score the 50-point bonus).
-If you want to find only true anagrams — words that use every letter exactly once — tick the Use all letters only checkbox before searching.
+Enter your seven-tile rack and the solver shows valid words you can play, from two-letter hooks right up to bingos (seven-letter words that score the 50-point bonus).
+If you want to find only true anagrams — words that use every one of your letters exactly once — tick the Use all letters only checkbox before searching.

 The solver pairs naturally with the word finder on the main page.
 Use the anagram solver to find what words your rack can make, then use the word finder's wildcard pattern to check whether a specific word fits a gap on the board.